 A: Food service products need to adhere to the same requirements as retail packages.

 All required information on the package needs to be in English.
 If there is any foreign language on the package, then all the required information needs to be in both languages.
-Here is a link to the source for that.

 Q. On food ingredient statements, is there supposed to be a period at the end of the statement?